AdobeDocs/experience-platform.en/help/edge/commands/sendevent/type.md

 ---
 # `eventType`

 The `eventType` property allows you to define the type of event you send using the Web SDK.
 This field ultimately populates the `xdm.eventType` field.
-It is valuable in helping you differentiate the event types that you send to Adobe.
+It is valuable when you want to differentiate the event types that you send to Adobe.

-Adobe provides a number of predefined event types that you can use.
-See [Available values for `eventType`](/help/xdm/classes/experienceevent.md#accepted-values-for-eventtype) for a full list of predefined values.
+Adobe provides some predefined event types that you can use.
+See [Available values for `eventType`](/help/xdm/classes/experienceevent.md#accepted-values-for-eventtype) in the XDM user guide for a full list of predefined values.
 You can also use your own values if preferred.

 If you set both `type` here and `xdm.eventType` in the [`xdm`](xdm.md) object, the value in this field takes priority.